Schloss Höhenried: Confiscation of Schloss Höhenried and Wilhelmina Busch's activities in Zurich

-The Schloss Höhenried estate and the Starnberger See in the early second half of the 20th century.
+The Schloss Höhenried Estate and the Starnberger See in the early second half of the 20th century.
 The light discolouration on the roof shows the spot where the white tarpaulin with the red cross was attached to mark the castle as a hospital during the war.

 Schloss Höhenried did not remain empty for long.
-The buildings were confiscated and on 1 September 1943, the Orthopedic Clinic from Munich of the Ludwig Maximilian University took up residence there for two years.
+The buildings were confiscated and on 1 September 1943, the Orthopedic Clinic from Munich of LMU Munich took up residence there for two years.
 To mark the castle's use as a hospital, a large white tarpaulin with a red cross was stretched over the roof in the hope that this would protect the building from air raids.
 Wilhelmina Busch was awarded an annual compensation of 62,170 Reichsmarks for the use of Schloss Höhenried.
 Money that Wilhelmina Busch would have needed.
 Due to her involvement with high-ranking representatives of the Nazi regime, she was no longer able to transfer money from the US to Switzerland.
 She was on a blacklist.
 The same also applied to the compensation payment from Germany for the use of Schloss Höhenried (the money was deposited into a blocked account).
 Only thanks to her acquaintance with the US Consul General Sam E. Woods (1892–1953) in Zurich in 1942, she managed to get off this blacklist, so she had access to her assets again.
 In this way, the Consul General thanked Wilhelmina Busch for helping him, through a Catholic dignitary, to establish contact with a German spy in 1943, who informed him about the German weapons development during this crucial phase of the war.

 Sam E. Woods was not only a diplomat, but also an agent.
 The US Consul General succeeded in building a dense network of contacts in Berlin.
 These included Wolf-Heinrich Ferdinand, Graf von Helldorff, Bernhard Berghaus (1896–1966), a German industrialist, and Erwin Respondek (1894–1971), a German economist.
 His greatest intelligence success came when Erwin Respondek, whom Sam E. Woods always referred to in his documents only by his code name Ralph for security reasons, informed him in January 1941 about the German attack plans against the Soviet Union, code name: Operation Barbarossa.